TUDelft-MUDE/book/book/propagation_uncertainty/2_Monte_Carlo_simulations.md

 ```

 **NOTE:**
-In the Group assigment 1.4, you already had a first look into simulations.
+In the Group assignment 1.4, you already had a first look into simulations.
 In fact, you numerically computed the PDF and empirical CDF by drawing random samples from fitted distribution of $x_1$ and $x_2$, while assuming these two input variables to be independent.
 The workflow is rather simple, but you should always be careful on the assumptions made for the underlying joint distribution.

 ---

-### Simulating Mean and Variance of transformed variable
+## Simulating Mean and Variance of transformed variable
 **Goal.** Given a model $X = q(Y)$ and an input univariate distribution $p_Y$, estimate mean and variance by random sampling.

 From the general analytical expression provided for **Expectation law** and **Variance law**, we observe that we can replace the equalities by a numerical approximation such as